Many OTs consider trying out traveling occupational therapy at some point.

-Not only does travel OT provide tons of experience and exposure to multiple settings, it pays well and can help you pay down loans quickly.
+Not only do travel OT jobs provide tons of experience and exposure to multiple settings, they pay well and can help you pay down loans and get out of debt quickly.

 That said, as with any type of practice, there are pros and cons to consider.

-This interview with Emily Butler can help you determine whether traveling is the right career move for you.
-At the end, I will share a bit about my favorite travel advocate, Nomadicare.
+In this post we will look at the state of travel in 2023.
+And, share an interview with Emily Butler can help you determine whether traveling is the right career move for you.
+Then, at the end, I will share a bit about my favorite travel advocate, Nomadicare.